Benign Overfitting in Time Series Linear Models with Over-Parameterization: Introduction

-The statistics for high-dimensional and large-scale data analyses have received significant attention over the decades.
-The most representative approach involves the utilization of sparsity via $\ell_1$-norm regularization and its variants \citep{candes2007dantzig,van2008high,buhlmann2011statistics,hastie2019statistical}, which is effective when a signal to be estimated has many zero elements.
-Another study investigated the high-dimensional limit of risks of estimators \citep{dobriban2018high,belkin2019reconciling,hastie2019surprises,bartlett2020benign} and revealed the risk limit when $n$ data instances and $p$ parameters diverged infinitely, while their ratio $p/n$ converged to a positive constant value.
-Interpolators are typical estimators that perfectly fit the observed data under the $p \gg n$ setting; moreover, it has been demonstrated that the risk or variance of interpolators converges to zero \citep{liang2020just,hastie2019surprises,ba2019generalization}.
-It should be noted that these studies did not use the sparsity of data or signals; however, they are compatible with recent large-scale data analyses.
+Statistical methods for high-dimensional and large-scale data analysis have garnered significant attention over the past decades.
+A prominent approach leverages sparsity through $\ell_1$ norm regularization and its variants \citep{candes2007dantzig,van2008high,buhlmann2011statistics,hastie2019statistical}, which is effective when the target signal contains many zero elements.
+Another line of research has explored the asymptotic risk behavior of estimators in high-dimensional settings \citep{dobriban2018high,belkin2019reconciling,hastie2019surprises,bartlett2020benign,tsigler2023benign,nakakita2024dimension} and has revealed the limiting risk behavior when the number of data points $n$ and parameters $p$ tend to infinity while their ratio $p/n$ converges to a positive constant.
+Interpolators, which are estimators that perfectly fit the observed data in the $p \gg n$ regime, have been shown to have risk or variance that converges to zero \citep{liang2020just,hastie2019surprises,ba2019generalization,tsuda2024benign}.
+Notably, these studies did not exploit the sparsity of data or signals; however, they remain compatible with recent large-scale data analysis.

-We focus on the risk of interpolators for high-dimensional data with temporal dependence but no sparsity.
-Although various have been conducted on high-dimensional dependent data with sparsity \citep{wang2007regression,Basu2015Regularized,han2015direct,Wong2020Lasso}, the analysis of interpolators without sparsity is still an emerging problem \citep{daskalakis2019regression,kandiros2021statistical}.
-This is because the fundamental tools for studying interpolators, obtained from the random matrix theory \citep{bai2010spectral,Vershynin2018High}, rely on the independence assumption of data.
+In the context of high-dimensional time-series data, several challenges remain unresolved.
+The first challenge is that no consistent estimator has been established unless sparsity is imposed.
+Although several consistent estimators with sparsity exist \citep{wang2007regression,Basu2015Regularized,han2015direct,Wong2020Lasso}, demonstrating the consistency of estimators without sparsity is a non-trivial task, as discussed in \citet{daskalakis2019regression,kandiros2021statistical}.
+This difficulty arises because many probabilistic tools used in high-dimensional statistics rely on the assumption of variable independence.
+The second challenge is identifying a statistic that influences the estimation risk in this setting.
+In the case of independent data, \cite{bartlett2020benign} and \cite{tsigler2023benign} showed that the effective rank explains the risk.
+For low-dimensional or sparse high-dimensional time-series data, it has been shown that temporal covariance matrices characterize the risk of estimators \citep{Basu2015Regularized,Wong2020Lasso}.
+However, in high-dimensional time-series settings without sparsity, these statistics are not valid measures.